akowalz/platebot/readme.md

 PlateBot is a way to get dinner saved for you when you're on the go.
-It was designed for [MOSAIC Co-op](http://mosaiccoop.org), which holds nightly house dinners and allows it's members to request "late plates" be saved for them when they won't be around at dinnertime.
+It was designed for [MOSAIC Co-op](http://mosaiccoop.org), which holds nightly house dinners and allows its members to request "late plates" be saved for them when they won't be around at dinnertime.
 The old system to request a late plate was a Google Spreadsheet that members could add themselves to nightly, but this is clunky and difficult when you are on the go.
 PlateBot utilites the [Twilio